felixwittwer/homeassistant_keybowl/README.md

   <img src="./pcb/images/schematics.png" width=49% />
 </p>

+Be aware that some parts on the rende will not be populated on the PCB because they are not really needed but may be in the future or while I am building the project so for futureprovness the are on in the pcb design and in the rendered images.
+Have a look at the BOM so se which parts are ment and be aware to bridge the if they are not populated.

 ### complete assembly

 A screenshot of the whole project.
 Sorry no beautiful render fusions standard wood textures look just ugly :(.